 On July 18, 2016, the IRS issued final regulations enacting the IRS Notice (the "Final IRS Regulations").
 The Final IRS Regulations are effective for bonds sold on or after October 17, 2016.
 The IRS Notice, the Proposed IRS Regulations and the Final IRS Regulations establish a static capacity for the Guarantee Program based upon the cost value of Fund assets on December 16, 2009 multiplied by five.
 On December 16, 2009, the cost value of the Guarantee Program was \$23,463,730,608 (estimated and unaudited), thereby producing an IRS Limit of approximately \$117.3 billion.
 The State Capacity Limit is determined on the basis of the cost value of the Fund from time to time multiplied by the capacity multiplier determined annually by the SBOE, but not to exceed a multiplier of five.
 The capacity of the Guarantee Program will be limited to the lower of the State Capacity Limit or the IRS Limit.
 On May 21, 2010, the SBOE modified the regulations that govern the School District Bond Guarantee Program (the "SDBGP Rules"), and increased the State Law Capacity to an amount equal to three times the cost value of the PSF.
-Such modified that the Commissioner may reduce the multiplier to maintain the AAA credit rating of the Guarantee Program, but provide that any changes to the multiplier made by the Commissioner are to be ratified or rejected by the SBOE at the next meeting following the change.
-See "Valuation of the PSF and Guarantee Bonds" below.
+Such modified regulations, including the revised capacity rule, became effective on July 1, 2010.
+The SDBGP Rules provide that the Commissioner may reduce the multiplier to maintain the AAA credit rating of the Guarantee Program, but provide that any changes to the multiplier made by the Commissioner are to be ratified or rejected by the SBOE at the next meeting following the change.
+See "Valuation of the PSF and Guaranteed Bonds" below.